brunoclpinto/BUFY/docs/design_overview.md

 ### `utils`

 Utility helpers house cross-cutting concerns.
 Phase 0 ships the tracing bootstrapper (`init_tracing`) that configures an env-filtered subscriber with the crate defaulting to `info` level.
 Phase 2 introduces JSON persistence helpers that stage atomic writes and make loading/saving ledgers trivial for the CLI and future services.
+Phase 7 promotes this into a dedicated `LedgerStore` that:

+- Resolves a stable home directory (`~/.budget_core` by default, overridable via `BUDGET_CORE_HOME`).
+- Serializes ledgers deterministically (pretty JSON) while enforcing atomic writes through staged temp files.
+- Maintains version metadata (`schema_version`) and invokes `Ledger::migrate_from_schema` plus recurrence refreshes on load.
+- Creates timestamped `.json.bak` snapshots before overwriting existing ledgers and exposes backup/restore/list primitives with configurable retention.
+- Tracks the “last opened ledger” so the CLI can resume stateful sessions automatically.

+All persistence errors surface as `LedgerError::Persistence`, ensuring higher layers can present actionable guidance instead of panicking.

+### Persistence (Phase 7)

+- **File layout**: `ledger_name.json` files sit at the store root.
+Backups live under `backups/<ledger_name>/YYYY-MM-DDTHH-MM-SS.json.bak`.
+A `state.json` file records the last loaded ledger for convenience.
+- **Atomic saves**: writes always target `<file>.tmp`, flush, and rename into place.
+Previous snapshots are retained before overwrites so users can roll back.
+- **Schema evolution**: each save bumps `schema_version`.
+Loading older files runs migrations (e.g., refreshing recurrence metadata) and logs the steps taken so users know why a save is requested.
+- **CLI integration**: `save-ledger`, `load-ledger`, `backup-ledger`, `list-backups`, and `restore-ledger` wrap the store APIs.
+Interactive sessions prompt for ledger names or allow custom paths via the legacy `save`/`load` commands.
+Script mode reuses the same infrastructure via environment variables to keep CI deterministic.
+- **Recovery**: restore operations copy the chosen snapshot into place (optionally creating a safety backup first) and then reload the ledger, surfacing any validation warnings.
+Tests simulate interrupted saves to guarantee the original JSON is never corrupted.

 ### `errors`